sashadev-sky/ADT-Guide/README.md

 ### Usage
 - The advantage of the Linked List is that the values are stable: they don't correspond to indices so you never need to re-index.
-  - If you are building an `LRU Cache` you're prepending to the List so you can do this in constant time O(1) with the Linked List but with an array it would take linear time O(n).
+  - If you are building an `LRU Cache` the Linked List is essential as an auxiliary structure for its quick insertion and deletion time O(1).
+You never need to index because always delete from the beginning or end.
+The Hash Map on its own would be slower: O(n) because it would have to iterate to find the key with the most recent timestamp value since it is unordered.
+With an array as the auxiliary structure these operations would still take O(n) time because you would be stuck re-indexing.
 - Also useful in general if you are deleting many items: it will be faster than with an array, but doesn't make a difference in the time complexity asymptotically.
+- The disadvantage over an array is that indexing (`[]`) is slow

 [Doubly-Linked List - Node class implementation](./lib/linked_list.rb)